2023/24 THEME FOR THE YEAR: A SPIRITUALITY OF PLACE

 MONDAY–FRIDAY, 6 P.M., online via Zoom

 Every weekday, lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979.
 In the morning, we praise God for the beginning of a new day.
 In the quiet of evening, we give thanks for the day just passed.
-Online Morning Prayer is hosted by St Paul's; online Evening Prayer is hosted by Saint Mark's; and all are welcome to participate in both.
+All are welcome to participate in both.
 Learn more and find the links to join here.

 Taizé Service